Liangerty/OpenSTC-dev/README.md

 - Chemistry: CHEMKIN format
 - Setups: Txt files to be edited.

-Functions to be implemented in the near future
+Functions that are under development in this dev version
 -----------------

 - Unsteady simulation ability with SSPRK.